manojSadhu12/flutter_course/dart_language/3. datatypes/README.md

   animals = [];
   animals.add("Monkey");
 ```
-The above code works as we are assigning a new array to the *animals* variable.
-And the new array is not constant.
+The above code works as we are assigning a new list to the *animals* variable.
+And the new list is not constant.

 ``` dart
 const animals = ["Lion", "Tiger", "Elephant"];